comfy/comfortable-mexican-sofa/README.md

 # ComfortableMexicanSofa (CMS Engine) [![Build Status](https://secure.travis-ci.org/twg/comfortable-mexican-sofa.png)](http://travis-ci.org/twg/comfortable-mexican-sofa)

 ComfortableMexicanSofa is a powerful CMS Engine for your Rails 3 applications.
-Unlike other CMS solutions ComfortableMexicanSofa compliments your application, it doesn't force you to extend it to implement custom functionality.

 Features
 --------
+* Simple integration with Rails 3.0 and 3.1 apps
+* Build your application in Rails, not in CMS
 * Powerful page templating capability
-* Simple integration with Rails 3.0 and 3.1 apps
 * Multiple Sites from a single installation
 * Multilingual
 * Fixtures for initial content population